PROG7311-VCDN-2024/EmailService/README.md

     var response = await client.SendEmailAsync(msg);
     ```

-1. In `Program.cs`, add a MapGet called `SendEmail` with an anonymous `async` method that sends the email using the nuget package:
+1. In `Program.cs`, add a MapGet called `SendEmail` with an anonymous `async` method that sends the email using the NuGet package:
     ```
     app.MapGet("/SendEmail", async (
         string toName,